Best Distance Option: Callaway Apex CF 16

 The revival is not only about nostalgia – the brand Apex has now become one of the most prestigious, high-tech irons available in the market.

 The Callaway Apex CF16, which will be the topic of our discussion today is the latest iteration of the Apex iron.
-We will review it in depth.
+Find out if it’s right for you!

 The CF stands for Cup Face, Callaway’s new face technology/design which was first introduced in Callaway’s woods released in 2015.

 The Cup Face design, in Apex CF16’s case, is incorporated to the 3- to 7-irons.